Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 I’m 70 years old these days.
 You could say I’ve been runnin’ these dogs for twenty years or so, but it’s not really like that.

 I am what a lot of folks used to call a dog whisperer.
 But it’s so much more than that.
-The dogs and I speak to each other, giving each other comfort, sharing our feelings, anticipating each others’ needs.
+The dogs and I speak to each other, giving one another comfort, sharing our feelings, anticipating each other’s needs.
 My dogs do not have a servile relationship with me.
 I don’t order them around.

 Most of you by now know the background story.
 But sometimes, it’s good to include it in a short tale like mine to help ensure our history for posterity.

-It all started when uncontrolled dog packs roamed the streets and terrified the people that remained.
+It all started when uncontrolled dog packs roamed the streets and terrified the people who remained.

 Some folks say the city was singled out because of the big university in the center of town.
 Universities were hit hard everywhere because they were centers of resistance.
 Protesters lined campus streets every day when the eradications started.